Alelopez383/Basics_GitHub_Pages/README.md

   - Click on the link to make sure your website is working.

 **That's it!** Your website should now be live and accessible at the URL provided by GitHub Pages.

+* Now, you can got to your gh-page anytime by clicking the link below the **"Environments"** section, in the right side of the page.
+If everything is OK, you should see an **"Active"** status.